-LOST/FOUND STOLEN BLACK WALLET: There is nothing of value left in it since I cancelled al the plastic and there was no money.
-Save Distinctive some semblance of decency and save me further hassle by just returning it.
-And it you are caught stealing anything else at YOU CAN EXDECT NO MERC Leave it at lost and found or if anyone has found a black wallet - please call me drop it off.
-STEVE 2459 117 Pangborn se cali me or 'tis the season for losing things...
+LOST/FOUND STOLEN BLACK WALLET: There is nothing of value left in it since I cancelled all the plastic and there was no money.
+Save some semblance of decency and save me further hassle by just returning it.
+And if you are caught stealing anything else at the new pool you can expect no mercy.
+Leave it at leat and found or if anyone has found a black walls! - please call me or drop it off.
+STEVE 2459 117 Pangborn tis the sesson for losing things...
 THERE ARE TWO THINGS I HAVE LOST RECENTLY THAT ARE CRUCIAL FOR MY SURVIVAL ON THIS CAMPUS AT THIS TIME OF YEAR: 1.
-AN NO CREDIT UNION AUTO-TELLER MACHINE CARD.
-You know you can't get money out of my account because you don't have the secret access no. I do, and I need that cand!
-2. AN L.L.
-BEAN GLOVE, need that card!
+AN ND CREDIT AUTO-TELLER MACHINE UNION AUTO-TELLER MACHINE CARD.
+You know you can't get money out of my account because you don't have the secret access no. I do, and I need that card!
 2. AN LL.
-BEAN GLOVE, LEFT NAND.
-It's navy on the back, diry grey on the front, light blue lining.
+BEAN GLOVE, LEFT HAND.
+It's navy on the back, dirty grey on the front, light blue siming.
 Take pity on my freezing left hand!
-IF FOUND, PLEASE RETURN TO PAULA.
-PLEASE RETURN TO PAULA MIRANDA.(I'M IN THE DIRECTORY.)
-THANKS SO MUCHIIII LOST: Someone accidently picked up my long, tan (tweed), wool cost from the cost room at the Lyons-Farley-Alumni Formal. you got the wrong one If you noticed call Mo: X3023, X2999, or X2998 LOST: CALCULATOR IN BLACK POUCH AT NORTH DINING HALL MONDAY, DEC.2.
+IF FOUND, PLEASE RETURN TO PAULA MIRANDA.(I'M IN THE DIRECTORY.)
+THANKS SO MUCHIUM THANKS SO MUCHIII LOST: Someone accidently picked up my long, tan (tweed), wool cost from the cost room at the Lyons-Farley-Alumni Formal.
+If you noticed you got the wrong one please call Mo: X3023, X2999, or X2998.
+LOST: CALCULATOR IN BLACK POUCH AT NORTH DINING HALL MONDAY, DEC.2.
 IF FOUND, PLEASE CALL 3123.
 I NEED IT FOR FINALS.
 FOUND: one WATCH in Bridgets on the Friday before the LSU game.
-Call 1023 to FOUND SAINT MARY'S RING-CALL PASQUALE AT THE COMMONS TO DENTIFY LOST: IF YOU WERE AT ALUMNI'S FORMAL NOV 23, YOU MAY HAVE MY COAT!!
-MY FRIEND PICKED UP A WOMEN'S LONG BEIGE WOOL COAT LOST: GENEROUS REWARD OF FOUND grey/white patterned at lost first two weeks of November.
-Please contact Teress at 289-5655 or leave measage at 239-6335.
+Call 1023 to claim it FOUND SAINT MARY'S RING-CALL PASQUALE AT THE COMMONS TO IDENTIEY LOST: IF YOU WERE AT ALUMNI'S FORMAL NOV 23, YOU MAY HAVE MY COAT!!
+MY FRIEND PICKED UP A WOMEN'S LONG BEIGE WOOL COAT WHICH LOOKS A LOT LIKE MINE.
+IF YOU HAVE A SIMILAR COAT WITH BROWM TRIM AND BROWN BUTTONS LOST: GENEROUS REWARD OF FOUND Distinctive gray/white patterned sweater-cont lost first two weeks of November.
+Please contect Teress at Distinctive 289-5655 or leave measage at 239-6335.
 FOR RENT For next semester furnished house bedrooms good area 1 mile north of N.D.
-277-3604 Nice furnished homes for next school year 277-3604 Nice semi-furnished house in good neighborhood for 3 - 255-3684.
+277-3604 Nice furnished homes for next school year 277-3604 Nice semi-furnished house in good neigh borhood for 3 - 255-3684.

 one male roommate needed at N.D.
 Apts..
 Only \$107/month.
-For more info call Curt at 232-7547 or Shirley at N.D.
+For more info. call Curt at 232-7547 or Shirley at N.D.
 Apts.
-Male housemate(s) needed to share e penses 2nd semester, rent: \$90-100/month plus food & utilities location; 711 Rex St. Call Mike or Kevin at 233-5715 3 BORM APT.
-AVAILABLE.
-MILE FROM ND.
-CALL 233-7631 6 BEDROOM HOME.CLOSE TO CAMPUS.272-6306 WANTED SEEKING FEMALE ROOMMATE AT N.D.
-APTS, \$112/mo.
-PLEASE CALL LIZ 288-8110 WANTED: An apartment for two guys for Will take eith person or a four-person place.
-Prefe Campus View but will take other.
-Call Mike at 3342.
-80 HONDA CIVIC, 5-SPEED, VERY GOOD CONDITION, DEPENDABLE. \$2200 CALL 2689 AFTER 5.
+Male housemate(a) needed to share ex-penses 2nd semester, rent: \$90-100/month plus food & utilities location: 711 Rex St. Call Mike or Kevin at 233- 3 BORM APT.
+AVAILABLE, MILE FROM ND.
+CALL 233-7631 BEDROOM HOME CLOSE TO CAMPUS.272-6306 WANTED SEEKING FEMALE ROOMMATE AT N.D.
+APTS. \$112/mo.
+PLEASE CALL LIZ 288-8110 WANTED: An apartment for two guys for Will take 80 HONDA CIVIC, 5-SPEED, VERY GOOD CONDITION, DEPENDABLE. \$2200 CALL 2689 AFTER 5.